 Nintendo is a company that is dedicated to bringing us quality games and products.
-Although the Switch has highlighted some of Nintendo’s strengths, Nintendo’s dedication can be seen as far back as the NES.
+Although the best Switch games have highlighted some of Nintendo’s strengths, Nintendo’s dedication can be seen as far back as the NES.

-From games like Super Mario Bros to Legend of Zelda, the NES has a game suited for any and all players’ tastes.
-Although there are many different games, we have listed a few of the top games based on their genre.
+From games like Super Mario Bros. to Legend of Zelda, the NES has a game suited for any and all players’ tastes.
+Although there are many different games, we have listed a few of the top selections based on their genre.
 See if your childhood favorite makes it on the list, and take a look at the best NES emulators to play on your phone.

 Vice: Project Doom